nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![stockCsvExample1](images/stockCsvExample1.png)

-Open `stock.csv` folder circled in red with excel.
+Open `stocks.csv` folder circled in red with excel.

 ![stockCsvExample2](images/stockCsvExample2.png)

 The stocks in your inventory will be listed according the to format shown below.
-The file also includes the latest update time for the `stock.csv`.
+The file also includes the latest update time for the `stocks.csv`.

 ![stockCsvExample3](images/stockCsvExample3.png)